mbknor/mbknor-jackson-jsonSchema/README.md

 Dependency
 ===================

 This project publishes artifacts to central maven repo.

-The project is also compiled using Java 8.
-This means that you also need to use Java 8.

-Artifacts for both Scala 2.10, 2.11 and 2.12 is now available (Thanks to [@bbyk](https://github.com/bbyk) for adding crossBuild functionality).
+The project requires Java 17.

 Using Maven
 -----------------